google/ExoPlayer/playlists.md

 ~~~
 {: .language-java}

-If the repeat mode of the player is set to `Player.REPEAT_MODE_ALL`, the custom
+If the repeat mode of the player is set to `REPEAT_MODE_ALL`, the custom shuffle
-shuffle order is played in an endless loop.
+order is played in an endless loop.